devshorts/DcMetroLib/README.md

 DcMetroLib
 ==========

-A C# library for querying the DC metro.
-Metro API calls are fully implemented.
+DcMetroLib is a complete C# library for querying the DC metro.
+All the available Metro API are implemented.
 Raw XML queries are mapped to typed objects.
 All queries are returned as asynch tasks.
+Each data object exposes a way to convert stringly typed data to strongly typed data, so you can query lines using Line enumerations, etc.  For raw docs check the metro api documentation here: http://developer.wmata.com/docs/read/Home

 - **GetStationsByLine** -  Returns Metro lines.
 - **GetLineInformation** - Returns the list of Metro stations.